andrewlock/NetEscapades.Templates/README.md

 # How to install the templates

 1. You must have the latest version of the dotnet tooling.
 This comes with Visual Studio 2017 or from https://dot.net.
-2. Run `dotnet new --install NetEscapades.Templating::*` to install the project template.
+2. Run `dotnet new --install NetEscapades.Templates::*` to install the project template.
 3. Run `dotnet new basicwebapi --help` to see how to select the features of the project.
 4. Run `dotnew new basicwebapi --name "MyTemplate"` along with any other custom options to create a project from the template.